Common Questions After Using Boxaid

 How does this happen?
 Well when you were searching for a computer repair company or virus removal service on Google you may have tried calling a few different companies to compare prices for service.
 Well if you were unlucky enough you may have called one of our competitors located outside the United States and decided against using their service.
 Now they have your phone number and will start calling you with this common scam.
 It works out well because they know you had some kind of computer problem in the past.

 How do we know all this?
 From thousands of customer stories and from first hand experience.
 Yes!
 We call our competitors all the time to see what they charge, where they are located, etc. We found many of our competitors calling us back and trying this exact scam on us.
-You can read our post about these scams below.
 Please don’t believe anyone who is asking you for money up front.